 - Good general physical condition: Performing push-ups daily helps maintain good physical condition by engaging the cardiovascular system while performing the exercise.

-- Promote Discipline and Routine: Exercising daily helps cultivate discipline and establish a routine that is beneficial for your body and mind.
+- Promote discipline and routine: Exercising daily helps cultivate discipline and establish a routine that is beneficial for your body and mind.

 Risks Associated with Daily Push-Up Training